prody/ProDy/doc/reports/parser_performance.rst

 *Date: 20 Dec 2010*

-Performance of ProDy pdb parser :func:`~prody.proteins.parsePDB` is compared to those of :class:`Bio.PDB.PDBParser.PDBParser` and :class:`MMTK.PDB.PDBConfiguration` using a non-redundant set of PDB structures.
+Performance of ProDy PDB parser :func:`~prody.proteins.parsePDB` is compared to those of Biopython (:class:`Bio.PDB.PDBParser.PDBParser`) and and MMTK (:class:`MMTK.PDB.PDBConfiguration`) PDB parsers using a non-redundant set of PDB structures.

 List of PDB identifiers was obtained from http://bioinfo.tg.fh-giessen.de/pdbselect (:download:`pdb_select25`).
 Dataset contained 4701 uncompressed files.